unlock-protocol/unlock/governance/README.md

 ### Execute a cross-chain DAO proposal

 Once the proposal has been through the timelock embargo period and has been executed on the DAO, there are still a few steps for all calls to cross the bridges and get executed properly on all destination chains.
+These steps can be executed by anyone.

 1. pay the Connext bridge fee for all the calls
 2. wait for the calls to cross the bridge (usually ~2-5h)